axismaps/axis-jekyll/_posts/2010-09-30-typographic-map-posters.markdown

     I know a store here that would stock these for you too.
 - id: 17576
-  author: Russell
+  writer: Russell
   author_email: holm.russell@gmail.com
   author_url: ''
   date: '2010-10-11 16:53:33 +0100'
   date_gmt: '2010-10-11 21:53:33 +0100'
   content: I will buy a San Francisco copy the day they come out.
 Is there an ETA?
 - id: 17578
-  author: Joshua Taylor
+  writer: Joshua Taylor
   author_email: joshuantaylor@hotmail.com
   author_url: http://www.JoshuaTaylorDesign.com
   date: '2010-10-11 17:26:11 +0100'